ajbanjara/Wireshark/CaptureSetup/WLAN.md

 <span id="promiscuous" class="anchor"></span> In promiscuous mode the MAC address filter mentioned above is disabled and *all* packets of the currently joined 802.11 network (with a specific SSID and channel) are captured, just as in traditional Ethernet.
 However, on a "protected" network, packets from or to other hosts will not be able to be decrypted by the adapter, and will not be captured, so that promiscuous mode works the same as non-promiscuous mode.

-This seems to work on Linux and various BSDs, including Mac OS X. On Windows, putting 802.11 adapters into promiscuous mode is usually crippled, see the [Windows section](/CaptureSetup/WLAN#windows) below.
+This seems to work on Linux and various BSDs, including macOS.
+On Windows, putting 802.11 adapters into promiscuous mode is usually crippled, see the [Windows section](/CaptureSetup/WLAN#windows) below.

 Promiscuous mode can be enabled in the Wireshark Capture Options.

 ## Turning on monitor mode

-If you are running Wireshark 1.4 or later on a \*BSD, Linux, or Mac OS X system, and it's built with libpcap 1.0 or later, for interfaces that support monitor mode, there will be a "Monitor mode" checkbox in the Capture Options window in Wireshark, and a command line `-I` to dumpcap, TShark, and Wireshark.
+If you are running Wireshark 1.4 or later on a \*BSD, Linux, or macOS system, and it's built with libpcap 1.0 or later, for interfaces that support monitor mode, there will be a "Monitor mode" checkbox in the Capture Options window in Wireshark, and a command line `-I` to dumpcap, TShark, and Wireshark.

 In Wireshark, if the "Monitor mode" checkbox is not grayed out, check that check box to capture in monitor mode.
 If it is grayed out, libpcap does not think the adapter supports monitor mode.
 If it is not an 802.11 adapter, it cannot support monitor mode; if it is an 802.11 adapter, either the adapter does not support monitor mode, the adapter's driver does not support monitor mode, or there's a bug in libpcap causing it not to think the adapter and driver support monitor mode.